 These risk factors increase a person's risk.
 But they don't necessarily cause the disease.
-Some people with 1 or more risk factors never develop the disease.
-Others develop the disease and have no known risk factors.
+Some people with 1 or more risk factors never develop the disease, while others develop the disease and have no known risk factors.
 Knowing your risk factors to any disease can help to guide you to change behaviors and be checked for the disease.

 What are the symptoms of a cerebral aneurysm?

 You may not know you have a cerebral aneurysm until it tears (ruptures).
 Most cerebral aneurysms have no symptoms and are small in size.
 Smaller aneurysms may have a lower risk for rupture.